diegommezp28/yet-another-titanic-project/README.md

 * All the info in: `titanic run --help`

 This is the main command which runs the whole training pipeline.
 You can see all the command options by running `titanic run --help`.
-The main input (optional and with default path) is the .yaml file which has all the training configs for the model and most important, it has the default route to the .zip file with the titanic dataset, you shall change this route if it does not match the default path.
+The main input (optional, with a default path) is the .yaml file which has all the training configs for the model and most important, it has the default route to the .zip file with the titanic dataset, you shall change this route if your local dataset does not match the default path.
-This repo already ships with the `titanic_train.yaml` that the script will look for, you can also specify a custom path with the `--config-file` option.
+This repo already ships with the `titanic_train.yaml` config file that the script will look for, you can also specify a custom config file path with the `--config-file` option.

 ```
 titanic run